Best design review software in 2026 (for teams that ship faster)

 Key features:

-• Screenshot annotation
+• Screenshot annotation with drawing tools

 • Screen recording

-• Console log capture
+• Console log and metadata capture

-• Integrations: Jira, GitHub, Azure DevOps
+• Integrations: Jira, GitHub, Slack, Azure DevOps, Zendesk

 Pricing: